MartinRixham/Yirgacheffe/docs/docs.md

 One of the easiest ways to degrade the readability and testability of a program is to mutate a field just because it's convenient for the current calculation even though the long term state of the program hasn't changed.
 In Yirgacheffe fields are immutable, they can only be assigned in a constructor, so local state like the value of a loop index should be kept in a local variable.

-If the state of a programme really has changed then that may well involve mutating the state in a field.
+If the state of a programme really changes then that may well involve mutating the state in a field.
 Any mutable data structure can be used to do this as long as it is initialised and assigned when its parent object is constructed.
 In this way an appropriate data structure can be used to store the long term state of a program while keeping other classes immutable.